-Defining calculation logic is similar in Excel Data Model and Power BI: both use the Data Analysis eXpression (DAX) language designed to write customized formulas and help perform aggregations.
-Certainly a strong feature that enables defining logic within and across tables with mostly lightning fast calculation times thanks to its intelligent compression capabilities.
+Defining calculation logic is similar in Excel vs Power BI: both use the Data Analysis eXpression (DAX) language designed to write customized formulas and help perform aggregations.
+Certainly, a strong feature that enables defining logic within and across tables with mostly lightning-fast calculation times thanks to its intelligent compression capabilities.

 Model results in Excel and Power Pivot need to be very critically reviewed from a security perspective: the data “lives in the workbook”.

 Excel offers all the standard features to secure your files and their contents.
 You get file-level protection, which involves file encryption with a password, granting read-only access, and even controlling what users can do within a spreadsheet so that no important formula or data is deleted or changed.
 However, this level of security is just not enough when it comes to sensitive data, like customers’ personal or credit information.

 From our practical experience of 20 years working with clients, very rarely appropriate security measures are set up for Excel workbooks.
 So, if someone has access to the workbook, they have access to all the data as there is no concept of granular security.
 In essence, you have the workbook; you have the data and that can be a massive amount of it.
 With Excel Data Model/ PowerPivot models, you can easily handle tens of millions of rows.
 Nice for the users from an analytics power perspective; not so nice when you can lose the entire underlying data set that’s now accessible to anyone with access to the workbook.